 Investigators on Friday charged Wentzky with sexual battery with a student 16 or 17 years of age with no aggravated force or coercion.

-According to investigators, Wentzky allegedly engaged in sexual intercourse with a 17-year-old male student at a Columbia home on several occasions.
+According to police, Wentzky allegedly engaged in sexual intercourse with a 17-year-old male student at a Columbia home on several occasions.

 CPD continues to investigate the duration of the alleged relationship.

 CPD initiated the investigation as a result of gaining victim information in partnership with the Forest Acres Police Department.